o19s/search-relevance/DEVELOPER_GUIDE.md

 }
 ```

+### Run SRW with User Behavior Insights
+1. run command `docker compose build` to create an image that has the UBI plugin installed.
+2. run command `docker compose up` to spin up the containers.
+3. To setup up the UBI indexes run `curl -s -X POST http://localhost:9200/_plugins/ubi/initialize`.
+4. See the script `src/test/demo.sh` to see the full process of creating new UBI indexes loaded with sample data.

 ### Run remote clusters with search-relevance
-1. update `docker-compse.yml` with your remote clusters
+1. update `docker-compose.yml` with your remote clusters
-2. run command `docker compse up` to spin up the containers
+2. run command `docker compose up` to spin up the containers
 3. run `docker ps` to make sure all containers are up
 ```
 // example